victor-nach/banka/README.md

 The pivotal tracker board for the project can be found here - https://www.pivotaltracker.com/n/projects/2320958

 ### UI
-The front end for this project is hosted on ghpages and can be found here - https://victor-nach.github.io/banka/api/v1
+The front end for this project is hosted on ghpages and can be found here - https://victor-nach.github.io/banka/UI

+### FEATURES
+> Users can sign up

+> Users can login

+> Users can create a bank account

+> Staffs (cashier) can debit a user's bank account

+> Staffs (cashier) can credit user's bank account

+> Admin/staff can activate or deactivate a bank account

+> Admin/staff can delete a user's profile account